ci-bonfire/Sprint/myth/_docs_src/api/controller.md

 ## Multilingual Support
 To aid in creating multilingual sites, the controller will automatically parse the `Accept-Language` header and attempt to load the language file specified in `$this->language_file` in that idiom/language.
 If that language file doesn't exist, it will default to the 'application' language file.

+The default language used, if no `Accept-Language` header can be found, is 'english'.
+This can be changed within any controller that extends the APIController by setting the `default_language` class property to the desired default idiom.

 ## Class Variables

 ### $request